mikezackles/Bisect/README.md

 Remapping
 ---------

-If you wish to use different keys, you need to remap the <Plug>Bisect* and <Plug>VisualBisect* commands.
-Here is an example that remaps right bisection to ^p:
+If you wish to use different keys, you need to remap the <Plug>Bisect and
+<Plug>VisualBisect family of commands.
+Here is an example that remaps right
+bisection to ^p:

     nmap <C-p> <Plug>BisectRight